Generalized thermalization for integrable system under quantum quench: THE MODEL and setup

-} where $\omega_l$'s are normal mode frequencies (see Appendix \ref{App:A}).
 Let the system be in an eigenstate $|\psi\rangle_i$ of the Hamiltonian $\hat{H}_0$.
-After quench, the time evolution of the system is described by the Hamiltonian in \ref{quenchmodefin}.
-In order to compute the time evolution we need to map $|\psi\rangle_i$ to linear combination of the eigenstates of $\hat{H}$.
-Hence, to express $|\psi\rangle_i$ in terms of the eigenstates of $\hat{H}$ we need to, \begin{enumerate} \item Get a relationship between the creation and annihilation operators before and after the quench, and \item Express the ground state $|0\rangle_1 = |0\rangle_N \otimes |0\rangle_M$ of the disjoint system as a linear combination of eigenstate of the joint system. \end{enumerate} Other eigenstates can be obtained through the action of $\hat{a}^\dagger_l$ on $|0\rangle_1$.
-We can relate creation and annihilation operators before and after the quench using the Bogoliubov transformations (see Appendix \ref{App:B} for details).
-It is in general non-trivial to relate the ground state ($|0\rangle_N \otimes |0\rangle_M$) corresponding to $\hat{H}_0$ to the ground state corresponding to $\hat{H}$ ($|0\rangle_{N+M}$).
+After quench, the time evolution of the system is described by the Hamiltonian \ref{quenchmodefin}.
+In order to compute the time evolution, we need to map $|\psi\rangle_i$ to a linear combination of the eigenstates of $\hat{H}$.
+Hence, to express $|\psi\rangle_i$ in terms of the eigenstates of $\hat{H}$ we need to,

+\begin{enumerate} \item Get a relationship between the creation and annihilation operators before and after the quench, and \item Express the ground state $|0\rangle_1 = |0\rangle_N \otimes |0\rangle_M$ of the disjoint system as a linear combination of an eigenstate of the joint system. \end{enumerate} Other eigenstates can be obtained through the action of $\hat{a}^\dagger_l$ on $|0\rangle_1$.

+We can relate creation and annihilation operators before and after the quench using the Bogoliubov transformations (see Appendix \ref{App:B}).
+It is in general non-trivial to relate the ground state ($|0\rangle_N \otimes |0\rangle_M$) corresponding to $\hat{H}_0$ to the ground state corresponding to $\hat{H}$.

 However, using the fact that the ground state is a Gaussian for the integrable systems, one can write the following general expression connecting the two:

 where $F_{ij}, G_{ij}$ are $(N+M) \times (N+M)$ matrices.
-It can be seen that only $F_{ij}$ contributes when one calculates the expectation values of the physical quantities at the leading order of expansion. $F_{ij}$ can be determined by solving the following constraint equations.
+It can be seen that only $F_{ij}$ contributes to the expectation values of the physical quantities at the leading order of expansion.
+In order to do numerical computations, we need to take finitely many terms from the state expansion $\exp(\hat{O}) = 1 + \hat{O} + \hat{O}^2/2 + \cdots$, i.e. we need to collect contributions of different occupancy states in the new basis.
+We can see through inverse participation ratio in \ref{tabdeloc} and \ref{graph:IPR}, contributions from higher states steadily fall down with larger lattice size.